Home Newcomers Meetings Calendar Resources Service

 • If someone you know has trouble getting to Face to Face meetings, offer to drive them if possible

-• Sign up to chair your home group or another meeting you attend
+• Sign up to chair your home group or another meeting you attend regularly

 • Serve on a GPI Committee